zhihuidu/brain-match/README.md

 **refine-twohop**: Given two graphs and matching, use swaps in 2-hop neighborhoods to improve the match \
 **graph-alignment**: Given two graphs, matching, and ordering, use swaps to improve the match. \
 **graph-alignment-optimized**: Given two graphs, matching, and ordering, use swaps to improve the match \
+**graph-alignment-permset-parallel**: Given two graphs and an initial matching, search permutations of 8 random vertices to improve the match \
 **compute-betweenness-order**: Given a graph, create an ordering using approx. betweenness centrality